 WildlandsStudies_Website_Select-38.png

 Bring your classroom to life.

-Widlands Studies courses are taught outside the classroom.
-Our faculty use a mixture of teaching methods from formal lecture to informal hands-on experience in a variety of field settings from backcountry excursions, to field research, information exchanges with local experts and participation in key community events.
-Our hands-on approach to learning and focus on our immediate surroundings is what often ignites a student’s excitement and can result in increased interest in academics.
+Wildlands Studies courses are taught outside the traditional classroom setting.
+Our faculty employ a mix of teaching methods, ranging from formal lectures to informal, hands-on experiences in diverse field settings—such as backcountry excursions, field research, exchanges with local experts, and participation in key community events.
+This hands-on approach, combined with a focus on the immediate environment, often sparks a student's enthusiasm and can lead to a deeper interest in academics.

+WildlandsStudies_Website_Select-38.png